House-of-IoT/.github/profile/README.md

 Everything is designed to have an easy setup, have been tested and  should work straight out of the box.

 ## The solved problems
-- Central point of control for all devices.
+- Central point of control for all devices smart devices.
     - We are tired of having to buy retail smart devices that each require a different mobile application to control.

 - Personal hosting and no setup complications